2022 Ceredigion County Council election

-The 2022 Ceredigion County Council election took place as of 5 May 2022 to elect 38 members to Ceredigion Council.
+The 2022 Ceredigion County Council election took place on 5 May 2022 to elect 38 members to Ceredigion Council.
 On the same day, elections were held to the other 21 local authorities and to community councils in Wales as part of the 2022 Welsh local elections.
 The previous all-council election took place in May 2017 and future elections will take place every five years.

 Background

 Council elections in Wales were originally scheduled for May 2021, but were delayed to avoid a conflict with the 2021 Senedd election.
 The frequency of the elections was also increased from 4 years to five years to avoid future clashes, meaning (after 2022) the next council election is expected in 2027.

 The number of councillors was decreased by 4 after the Local Democracy and Boundary Commission for Wales recommended the change in a report in May 2019.
 The number of wards was also decreased to 34 from 40.

 Plaid Cymru groups in conjunction with Independent group had been in control of the council since 2012.
 Ellen ap Gwynn had been the leader of the council and leader of the Plaid Cymru group in the council since 2012, but she stepped back from that role after the elections.
 Bryan Davies, the County Councillor for Llannarth was chosen as the successor of ap Gwynn and leader of the Plaid Cymru group.